NA-MIC/ProjectWeek/PW30_2019_GranCanaria/Projects/NeuroNetworkSegmentationofNeck/README.md

 # Project Description

 <!-- Add a short paragraph describing the project. -->
-We want to implement an automatic segmentation program to get the upper region of airways in CT images.
-We have approximately 40 CT images of the neck in DICOM files, that we have to segmented for the training.
-For medical or biological images is  very useful solution the U-net, that is a special type of neural networks.
-It has a big advantge, that it doesn't need too much images (~30-50 piece).
+We want to implement a neural network based automatic segmentation algorithm to segment the upper region of airways in CT images.
+We have approximately 40 non segmented CT images of the neck in DICOM files, that we have to segment for the training phase.
+For medical or biological images is  a great solution the U-net, that is a special type of neural networks.
+To compare with other neural network based algorithm, U-net doesn't need large dataset (~30-40 images enough).

 ## Objective